chris-moreton/oauth-server-php-client/README.md

 ### Run the tests

+    cp spec/.env.example spec/.env

-Copy .test.config.example to .test.config and fill in the values.
+and fill in the values.

 Then you can run the tests: